 Every time you refer a sale to Zazzle, you’ll make 15% (up to 17%) in commissions.
 The minimum payout is $50 and earnings can be cashed out via check or PayPal.

 - Generating specific links is very convenient and that allows you to promote any stores or products to your audience efficiently.
 Just like the designers, you can also utilize the banners for more attraction.

 - The commission rate, when compared to other similar platforms, is higher and hence, more attractive.
 Etsy’s is 4%, Amazon Handmade’s is 5% and Redbubble offers up to 10%.

 - As an affiliate marketer, you don’t have to spend time creating products or designs, so you can actually partner with different merchants, focus more on the marketing aspects and diversify your income at a faster rate.

 - Understanding how to rank in the search engines is key to the success in affiliate marketing.
 For some, this means learning new skills and putting them into consistent actions to get results.
-This can be time consuming, especially when you are inexperienced, but it’s certainly not impossible.
+This can be time-consuming, especially when you are inexperienced, but it’s certainly not impossible.

 So, What’s Your Zazzle Inspiration?

 The way I see it, Zazzle is a flexible marketplace that can be used as a primary source of revenue or as a supplemental income.
 There’s something for anyone who is inspired to do beautiful and creative stuff.
-It’s a great launching platform for the talented and for the not so-skillful, there’s always the opportunity to cash in on other people’s creation.
+It’s a great launching platform for the talented and for the not so-skillful, there’s always the opportunity to cash in on other people’s creations.